-When most people think of Kentucky, often the first thing they’ll envision is horse races, big hats, and maybe some barefoot children running around a coal mine in the hollers of the Appalachians.
+When people think of Kentucky, often they’ll envision horse races, big hats, and maybe some barefoot children running around a coal mine in the hollers of the Appalachians.
 While these images (however stereotypical) may represent portions of the bluegrass state, there is so much more than just banjos and moonshine in the great Commonwealth of Kentucky!

-As a born and raised Kentucky girl with a love of exploration, here are my top five reasons as to why you should visit my old Kentucky home!
+As a born and raised Kentucky girl with a love of exploration, here are my top things to do in my old Kentucky home!
 All photos taken by myself or my husband!

 1. Rolling Hills, Horses, Bluegrass, and Basketball